hannob/mmapfail/README.md

 # Cppcheck

-Cppcheck is capable of detecting bad checks of mmap() return values as well, but it must be prepared for it first by compiling from source code with HAVE_RULES=yes.
+Cppcheck is capable of detecting bad checks of mmap() return values as well.
+This does not work by default, instead it must be prepared by building it from source having 'HAVE_RULES=yes'-option activated.
 This option enables an optional "rules"-feature for command line version of Cppcheck.
-Installation instructions for this feature are available [here](https://github.com/danmar/cppcheck/blob/master/build-pcre.txt).
+Detailed installation instructions are available [here](https://github.com/danmar/cppcheck/blob/master/build-pcre.txt).

 Then Cppcheck can be called with a [rule-file](cppcheck/mmap.xml) to detected bad checks of mmap: